zenstackhq/zenstack-docs/docs/guides/trpc.md

 If your data model uses field types that're not JSON-serializable, you should set up tRPC to use [superjson data transformer](https://trpc.io/docs/data-transformers#using-superjson).

 :::

+_NOTE_: The ZenStack trpc plugin is based on the awesome work by [Omar Dulaimi](https://github.com/omar-dulaimi/prisma-trpc-generator).